Conformally covariant boundary correlation functions with a quantum group: Introduction

 \item [{(COV)}] The functions have the following covariance properties:

-\begin{itemize} \item The function $\sF[v]$ (resp. $\sF^{(x_{0})}[v]$) is translation invariant. \item If $v$ is an eigenvector of the Cartan generator $K$, then the function $\sF[v]$ (resp. $\sF^{(x_{0})}[v]$) is homogeneous of a degree that depends on the eigenvalue. \item If $v$ belongs to the trivial subrepresentation of $\bigotimes_{i=1}^{n}\Wd_{d_{i}}$, then $\sF[v]$ transforms covariantly under all Möbius transformations. {}
+\begin{itemize} \item The function $\sF[v]$ (resp. $\sF^{(x_{0})}[v]$) is translation invariant. \item If $v$ is an eigenvector of the Cartan generator $K$, then the function $\sF[v]$ (resp. $\sF^{(x_{0})}[v]$) is homogeneous of a degree that depends on the eigenvalue. \item If $v$ belongs to the trivial subrepresentation of $\bigotimes_{i=1}^{n}\Wd_{d_{i}}$, then $F = \sF[v]$ transforms covariantly under all M\"obius transformations as in~\eqref{eq: Mobius covariance for a function}. {}